peter-lawrey/Java-Chronicle/README.md

+# NOTE
+This repo is old and out of date.
+I suggest you use version 3.x from https://github.com/OpenHFT/Chronicle-Queue

 #Chronicle
 This library is an ultra low latency, high throughput, persisted, messaging and event driven in memory database.
 The typical latency is as low as 80 nano-seconds and supports throughputs of 5-20 million messages/record updates per second.